preciofishbone/OmniaDocsG2/blocks/media/index.rst

 Use the Media block to add an image anywhere on a page.
 There are no actual settings for the block.

-To add the image, click "Add Image".
+To add the image, click "ADD IMAGE".

 .. image:: media-block.png